 Shift solutions

-With loads of material arriving at a facility during certain time frames, the positioning of staff can differ depending on the shift.
+With loads of material arriving at a facility during certain times, the positioning of staff can differ depending on the shift.

 “You’ll staff differently during the day,” Marcinko said.
 “Maybe you’ll have somebody who’s focused on loading the system versus somebody who’s focused on managing material and mixing things, where at night you’re just going to be loading the system in from the bulk material.
 But you’ve got to make sure that it’s all positioned correctly.
 You don’t want to push [material] to the wrong side of the floor or vice versa.”